How to Get $3000 a Month from Social Security

 Take Action Now: Start Planning Your Social Security Strategy

 Don’t wait until retirement to think about how to get $3000 a month from Social Security.
 The earlier you start planning, the more options you’ll have to maximize your benefits.
-Visit our website at social security disability to access expert resources and tools that can help you review your current earnings trajectory and develop a personalized strategy for achieving your $3000 monthly goal.
+Visit our website at social security disability to access expert resources and tools that can help you review your current earnings trajectory and review general information about your earnings history and explore how different claiming choices may affect your future benefits.

 Frequently Asked Questions